Design Challenge: Design a solution for a problem which may arise in the future in New York City.

 Cons: Surplus food may be unevenly distributed, with wealthier areas having more excess than lower-income areas.
 However, the platform could help bridge this gap by leveraging the proximity of affluent neighborhoods to underserved communities.
 Rising wealth inequality in the U.S. may further impact this dynamic by 2070.

-After presenting my low-fidelity prototypes to my classmates and integrating their feedback, I refined my best ideas into a single solution: a mobile app that reduces food waste by enabling users to sell leftovers or host paid dinner parties.
-The app promotes community engagement by connecting neighbors through food sharing while offering a financial incentive to minimize waste.
+After presenting my low-fidelity prototypes to classmates and incorporating their feedback, I refined my strongest ideas into a single concept: a mobile app designed to reduce food waste by allowing users to sell leftovers or host paid dinner events.
+The app encourages community connection through food sharing while providing a financial incentive to minimise waste.
+I developed a clickable prototype to test user interactions through think-aloud sessions and gather feedback on the app’s usability and overall experience.

-To create a high-fidelity mockup addressing the needs of New York residents in 2070, I began by ideating and developing low-fidelity prototypes for various solutions.
-Recognizing the transactional nature of the United States, I aimed to incentivize sustainable living through monetary rewards while fostering community engagement.
+I began by ideating and developing low-fidelity prototypes for various solutions.
+Recognizing the transactional nature of the United States, I aimed to incentivise sustainable living through monetary rewards systems.
 My solution was designed to be both impactful and enduring, taking into account future societal constraints, particularly the heightened economic and environmental instability I envisioned for 2070.

 Deliver